 Home Remedies for Tuberculosis

-Mint: Aside from being put in your favorite cocktails or flavoring your breath, mint is also packed with important nutrients and organic compounds that can have a major impact on your body.
-In terms of tuberculosis, mint is able to break up mucus buildup in the respiratory tracts, allowing for more clear passage of air, and also has a number of immune-stimulating properties and antioxidants that can directly impact any infection in the body.
-Crushed mint leaves can be steeped in a very potent tea that anyone suffering from TB should add to their daily dietary intake.
+Aside from flavoring your cocktails or freshening your breath, mint may help break up mucus build-up in the respiratory tracts, allowing for clear passage of air.
+It also has immune-stimulating properties and antioxidants that can directly impact any infection in the body.

-Indian Gooseberry: Although the exact mechanism of Indian gooseberry’s effects on TB are somewhat unknown, it has been shown to effectively lessen the symptoms, especially when the pure gooseberry juice is mixed with honey and consumed.
-This coats the stomach and the respiratory tracts and can offer relief from inflammation and discomfort, while also stimulating your immune system with its proven antibacterial qualities.
+Indian gooseberry has been shown to effectively lessen the symptoms of tuberculosis, especially when pure gooseberry juice is mixed with honey and consumed.
+This coats the stomach and the respiratory tract and can offer relief from inflammation and discomfort, while also stimulating your immune system with its proven antibacterial qualities.

-Oranges: Since we were children, we’ve been hearing about the miraculous power of oranges, usually in the form of freshly squeezed orange juice.
-Well, the rumors are true, and the high concentrations of vitamin C and other beneficial vitamins and antioxidants make oranges a very effective home remedy for tuberculosis.
-The saline action of orange juice can break up congestion in the lungs and respiratory tracts, and can lessen the amount of expectoration, coughing, and blood in the sputum.
-Also, the antioxidants in oranges effectively seek out and eliminate the bacteria causing the infection.
+The high concentrations of vitamin C and other beneficial nutrients such as antioxidants make oranges a very useful home remedy for tuberculosis.
+The saline action of orange juice can break up congestion in the lungs and respiratory tract and help lessen the amount of expectoration, coughing, and blood in the sputum.

-Black Pepper: Although many people associate black pepper with sneezing, it is actually an anti-inflammatory substance, and it can also help to cleanse the lungs, reduce coughing, and eliminate pain and discomfort.
-If you fry black peppercorns in butter, then crush them up and consume them a few times a day, you can get quick results and relief from tuberculosis conditions, and when done in conjunction with these other home remedies, you can cure the disease altogether.
+Although many people associate black pepper with sneezing, it is an anti-inflammatory substance, and it can also help to cleanse the lungs, reduce coughing, and eliminate pain and discomfort.
+According to a 2019 study published in Microbial Drug Resistance, piperine a bioactive compound from pepper showed promising activity against TB.

-A Final Word of Warning: While all of these home remedies have shown significant effects on the symptoms and progress of tuberculosis in humans, TB is still a very serious and fast-acting disease, so if you are suffering from extreme symptoms, you should see a medical professional.
-Discuss the options for alternative treatments and design an effective treatment approach.
+Word of Caution: TB is a very serious and fast-acting disease, so if you are suffering from extreme symptoms, you should see a medical professional.
+Discuss the options for alternative treatments including the above mention remedial measures with your doctor and design an effective treatment approach.
 You want to stay natural, obviously, but you also want to ensure your long-term health!